KongMoyu/aoc22/README.md

 I feel very lucky participating in this event and learn with the pros and solve challenging coding questions.

-I saved most of my files on VScode and Atom.
+I saved most of my files on VScode.

 Let's start solving the AOC2022 shall we?